 You can configure SEP to use encryption (TLS) for all data in transit.
 The connections include client tool connections to SEP, cluster internal communication, and access to the configured data sources.
 No data is stored in SEP.
 The desired configuration must be implemented and managed by you.
 SEP supports the latest TLS certificate standards, and falls back to the set of ciphers supported by the underlying JVM.
 You can configure custom cipher support as required.

 Starburst follows a quarterly release process for the LTS (Long Term Support) version and we patch these LTS versions regularly.
 These patches include security and bug fixes, and each patch release is assessed and reviewed by a core review board prior to the work being executed.

-New releases and patches are communicated to customers via our account team and are publicly available on our reference documentation.
+New releases and patches are communicated to customers via our account team and are publicly available on our documentation.

 Starburst Enterprise includes specific Helm charts to enable customers to install the open source project Apache Ranger in their Kubernetes deployment.

 These Apache Ranger Helm charts include installation of the Starburst Ranger Plugin that enables.
 Alternatively, customers can use their own installation of Apache Ranger or Privacera Platform.